ace411/couchdb_ext/README.md

 ## Rationale

-I recently published the [fauxton API client](https://github.com/php-api-clients/fauxton), an asynchronous - non-blocking IO solution which is relatively more performant than the [synchronous version](https://github.com/ace411/fauxton-client) I wrote earlier.
+I published the [fauxton API client](https://github.com/php-api-clients/fauxton), an asynchronous - non-blocking IO solution which is relatively more performant than the [synchronous version](https://github.com/ace411/fauxton-client) I wrote earlier.

 Also, there exists an [article](https://medium.com/@agiroLoki/a-potential-php-extension-for-couchdb-9604cda48f27) whose premise is farther justifying this undertaking.